-Ushering in a new era of high-end hospitality in the heart of Belfast, the Grand Central Hotel officially opened its doors to guests on Wednesday 20th June 2018 following a complex two-year construction programme delivered by GRAHAM.
+Ushering in a new era of high-end hospitality in the heart of Belfast, the Grand Central Hotel officially opened its doors to guests on Wednesday 20th June 2018 following a complex two-year construction programme.

 Standing tall in Bedford Street as Northern Ireland’s largest hotel, and the tallest commercial building in Ireland, this £53 million project represents the seventh hotel in the Hastings Group’s prestigious portfolio.